jlblumberg/algorithmic-complexity/README.md

 ### Timing function
 The timing function (see new_timing.js) measures the performance of other functions.
 It's based on the inbuilt `performance.now()` function in JavaScript.
 By noting the time before and after some function is called, we can know how long it took to run.

-In order to get a sense of an algorithms complexity, we measure the time it takes to run as the length of the input increases.
+In order to get a sense of an algorithm's complexity, we measure the increase in run time as a function of increasing input size.
 For this exercise, the input grew from length 0 to 100000 in increments of 5000.
 These exercises were all done with arrays as the data structure of choice.

 ### Smoothing performance
-To account for warmup time and competition for CPU at any one time, the timer returns the median of 50 runs on each uniquely sized array.
+To account for warmup time and differing competition for CPU at any one time, the timer returns the median of 50 runs on each uniquely sized array.

 ### Plotting the results
 The timer's results are stored in an object and plotted using Chart.js.
 The Chart.js settings can be found in index.html.